decagondev/back-end-project-week-tom-tarpey/README.md

 ## RUNNING API

-The API can be run in a few different ways the simplest to get it up and running in a fast fassion is to run the server locally. for this you can fork and / clone it to your local machine.
+The API can be run in a few different ways the simplest to get it up and running in a fast fasion is to run the server locally. for this you can fork and / clone it to your local machine.

 **There are some prerequisites for this however:**